Wesley-M/wesley-m.github.io/static/media/revisiting_sql.fc4a0c4c7e6bf2c041ba.md

 ---

-Select average length of films after 2005.
+Select average film length after 2005.
 In case of length being null, then consider it 0.
 Round to 2 decimal cases.

 ```sql